 \section{Evolution of PDF and moments of concentration}

 In this section, we investigate the moments and PDF of the concentration.
 We will examine the time dependence from the release of the buoyant fluid (for the simulations) to large distances and times after the release ($t/t_g>10$).
-We will also compare the differences and similarities between experiments and simulations that have been performed at the same Reynolds numbers but very different Péclet numbers.
-In what follows, the concentration is normalized by the initial concentration $c_0=c(t=0)$.
+We will also compare the differences and similarities between experiments and simulations that have been performed at the same Reynolds numbers but different Péclet numbers.